Main Menu

 Switching over to an environmentally friendly energy and heating system is one of the best ways to achieve Built Green certification.
 While the initial financial outlay is more than traditional methods, the long-term financial and environmental benefits make it a worthy investment.

-Solar energy is one of the cleanest energy forms and solar panels can be added to almost any home.
-Solar panels are a great way to power your electric car or create additional energy for your home.
+Solar energy is one of the cleanest forms of energy, and solar panels can be added to almost any home.
+They are a great way to power your electric car or create additional energy for your home.

-Geothermal heat pumps can have a greater contribution to your homes energy systems than solar panels.
-Geothermal heat pumps get their energy from heat trapped in the earth.
-This heat is transferred to the pump where it can both heat and cool your home.
+Geothermal heat pumps can contribute more to your home’s energy systems than solar panels.
+They get their energy from heat trapped in the earth, which is transferred to the pump, where it can both heat and cool your home.

-There are lots of great ways to finish your home with environmentally friendly fixtures and fittings.
-With a little bit of research, you can find items that will outlive and be more cost-effective than traditional ones.
+Many great ways to finish your home are with environmentally friendly fixtures and fittings.
+With some research, you can find items that will outlive and be more cost-effective than traditional ones.

-Large appliances like refrigerators and dishwashers use up a lot of your home’s energy and contribute greatly to your utility bill.
-Choosing an appliance with a high EnerGuide rating will ensure that you have the most efficient appliance available.
+Large appliances like refrigerators and dishwashers consume much of your home’s energy and contribute significantly to your utility bill.
+Choosing an appliance with a high EnerGuide rating will ensure you have the most efficient available appliance.

-Lighting can also put a large strain on our home’s energy usage.
-Older lighting technologies can have a short lifespan and have a high running cost.
+Lighting can also strain our home’s energy usage.
+Older lighting technologies can have a short lifespan and a high running cost.
 LED lights have come on leaps and bounds in recent years.
-They have a very long lifespan, are very efficient and give off a minimal amount of heat.
+They have a very long lifespan, are very efficient, and give off a minimal amount of heat.
 They are also suitable for almost any lighting situation.

-Reclaimed wood has been popular in homes for a while now, but did you know that it’s also environmentally friendly?
+Reclaimed wood has been popular in homes for a while, but did you know it’s also environmentally friendly?
 Repurposing wood to make striking counter tops, statement coffee tables, and stunning shelves removes the need for producing new products, often from processes that harm the environment.

-Well-insulated homes achieve a better Built Green certification than homes that are poorly insulated.
-Heat lost through walls, floors and roofs must be replaced by creating new energy.
-This constant stream of creating energy and heat that is lost, rather than used to it’s full potential is an extremely inefficient way to run a home.
+Well-insulated homes achieve a better Built Green certification than poorly insulated homes.
+Heat lost through walls, floors, and roofs must be replaced by creating new energy.
+This constant stream of creating energy and heat that is lost rather than used to its full potential is an extremely inefficient way to run a home.

-Windows and window frames are amongst some of the least efficient parts of traditional homes.
-Glass allows for a large amount of heat to pass through them, while window frames that are not properly sealed and insulated also allow for a large amount of heat loss.
-This loss heat must then be replaced by creating new energy from the heating system.
+Windows and window frames are among the least efficient parts of traditional homes.
+Glass allows a large amount of heat to pass through it, and window frames that are not adequately sealed and insulated also allow much heat loss.
+This heat loss must be replaced by creating new energy from the heating system.

 New windows should be made from materials with low-E coatings and U-values less than 0.30.
 This helps keep the heat that has already been created inside the home.
 New windows can also be made with reclaimed materials.

 Window frames should also be sufficiently insulated.
-Small cracks can allow for large amounts of heat to escape, which affects a homes Built Green certification.
+Small cracks can allow large amounts of heat to escape, affecting a home’s Built Green certification.
 Existing window frames can be repaired to ensure that they close fully and seal properly.
 Window frames also give us another opportunity to use reclaimed and recycled material.

-There are a whole host of things you can do that will bring you closer to Built Green certification.
+You can do a whole host of things that will bring you closer to Built Green certification.

 Get in touch with RDC Fine Homes today and see how we can help you build your dream Built Green home!